repoze/repoze.who/docs/configuration.rst

 are in the form "plugin_name;requestclassifier_name:..."  (or just "plugin_name" if the plugin can be consulted regardless of the classification of the request).
-The configuration above indicates that the system will look for credentials using the form plugin (if the request is classified as a browser request), then the cookie identifier (unconditionally), then the basic auth plugin (unconditionally).
+The configuration above indicates that the system will look for credentials using the auth_tkt cookie identifier (unconditionally), then the basic auth plugin (unconditionally).